Open-MBEE/OpenSE-Cookbook/README.md

 It also constains material from the original cookbook dated 2011 which is available at http://mbse.gfse.de/documents/faq.html

+# Acknowledgements
-# Acknowledgements: Many thanks to Nerijus Jankevicius' unwavering support in building executable systems models
+   * Many thanks to Nerijus Jankevicius' unwavering support in building executable systems models